-The Secretariat applied, for the eight consecutive year, the SCRS filtering criteria (Filter 1 and 2, described in Addendum 2 to SCI-07 of 2013 SCRS report, updated by the SCRS in 2016) to validate and accept Task 1 (form ST01 and ST02) and Task 2 (forms ST03, ST04 and ST05) statistics received under those official forms.
+The Secretariat applied, for the eight consecutive year, the SCRS filtering criteria (Filter 1 and 2, described in Addendum 2 to Appendix 8 of the Report for Biennial Period 2012-2013, Part II (2013), Vol. 2, updated by the SCRS in 2016) to validate and accept Task 1 (form ST01 and ST02) and Task 2 (forms ST03, ST04 and ST05) statistics received under those official forms.
 The filtering criteria are also embedded in each one of these forms.

-For 2020 data, Filter 1 was effectively applied, and the results are presented in the SCRS Report Cards (Tables 1, 2, 3, 4, and 5, with a summary in Figure 1 of SCI-07.
+For 2020 data, Filter 1 was effectively applied, and the results are presented in the SCRS Report Cards (Tables 1, 2, 3, 4, and 5, with a summary in Figure 1 of the 2021 Secretariat Report on Research and Statistics.
 The "orange" cells indicate the datasets that have not passed Filter 1.
 However, most of the Task 1 forms rejected were corrected by the Secretariat and provisionally (marked for revision) integrated into the ICCAT database system (ICCAT-DB).
 As for 2020 data submitted in 2021, Task 2 forms not passing Filter 1 were not corrected (left for subsequent revisions with the respective CPCs).
 Filter 2 criteria was applied, and the results were made available to the Subcommittee for testing purposes (lack of time to do demonstrations).
 Both filters were used on every Task 1 and Task 2 dataset received (scenario 2, methodology described in Palma and Gallego, 2015).